Chemistry higher tier

 The amino acids

-link together in a condensation reaction (one where a small molecule; usually water
+link together in a condensation reaction; that is a reaction where a small molecule; usually water

 amino acids alanine and glycine can